Bob Biswas: Cast

+Additionally, Vidya Balan appears as Vidya Bagchi from Kahaani in a photographic cameo.

 Production

 The official announcement for Bob Biswas was made by Red Chillies Entertainment on 25 November 2019, with Abhishek Bachchan playing Biswas and the film serving as spin-off to the 2012 thriller Kahaani.
 It is produced by Gauri Khan and Gaurav Verma via Shah Rukh Khan's Red Chillies Entertainment alongside Sujoy Ghosh's Bound Script Production, and directed by debutante Diya Annapurna Ghosh.
 In January 2020, the makers cast Chitrangada Singh as the lead actress.
 The film went on floors on 24 January 2020.
 The first schedule wrapped on 18 February 2020 The film was wrapped up on 10 December 2020.

 Soundtrack

 The film's music was composed by Vishal–Shekhar, Anupam Roy, Clinton Cerejo and Bianca Gomes while lyrics written by Vishal Dadlani and Siddhant Kaushal.

 Reception

 The film received mixed reviews from the critics.
 Hiren Kotwani of The Times Of India gave the film a rating of 3.5/5 and wrote "Even though there are a couple of loopholes and Bob Biswas is not as brilliant as Kahaani, it's nonetheless an interesting thriller you must watch".
 Aman Wadhwa of DNA India rated the film 3.5/5 and wrote "'Bob Biswas' rides on Abhishek Bachchan's captivating performance and must be seen for its gripping plot, effective direction, and original story".
 Suparna Sharma of Deccan Chronicle gave the film 3/5 and wrote "I wasn't expecting to like Bob Biswas the film.
 In fact, I was all ready to dislike Abhishek Bachchan for playing a character that, in all fairness, belonged to a Bengali actor".
 Taran Adarsh of Bollywood Hungama rated the film 3/5 and wrote "BOB BISWAS boasts is an interesting thriller with a fine script, impeccable direction, and good performances".
 Devesh Sharma of Filmfare rated the film 3/5 and wrote "It's a layered portrayal by Abhishek and can be counted as one of his best performances so far".

 Saibal Chatterjee of NDTV rated the film 2.5/5 and wrote "The protagonist has no remembrance of things past.
 The audience does have memories of the crackling Kahaani.
 Comparisons are inevitable.
 The expectations remain largely unfulfilled".
 Shubhra Gupta of The Indian Express gave the film 2.5/5 and wrote "Every time Abhishek Bachchan gets a killing flare in his eyes, he makes us look.
 But parts of the plot are predictable and flat".
 Anuj Kumar of The Hindu wrote "Despite his earnestness to play a challenging part, two hours is a short time to accept Abhishek Bachchan as Bob Biswas and erase Saswata Chatterjee from memory in this spin-off of ‘Kahaani’.